INITIALISE-EU-project/guidelines/repositories.Rmd

 This is a generic project template including good practices for code organization.
 The aim is to enable painless internal reproduction of a project and to ease communication about a project's structure.

-You can copy the [template repository](https://github.com/INITIALISE-EU-project/template).
+You can copy the [template repository](https://github.com/INITIALISE-EU-project/template) by pressing the "Use this template" button.

 **Most of the features here are recommendations, and can be varied on as needed.**